globus/globus-compute/docs/endpoints.rst

   $ funcx-endpoint start <ENDPOINT_NAME>

-The above command will create a profile for your endpoint in `$HOME/.funcx/<ENDPOINT_NAME>/config.py`.
-This file should be updated with the appropriate configurations for the computational system you are targeting before you start the endpoint.
-To launch the endpoint, simply rerun the above command.

 .. note:: If the ENDPOINT_NAME is not specified, a default endpoint named "default" is started.

-Starting an endpoint will perform a registration process with the funcX Web Service.
+Starting an endpoint will perform a registration process with funcX.
 The registration process provides funcX with information regarding the endpoint.
-The Web Service then creates a Forwarder process for the endpoint and returns a UUID and connection information to the Forwarder.
-The endpoint will use this connection information to connect to the Forwarder.
-The endpoint establishes three outbound ZeroMQ channels to the forwarder (on the three ports returned during registration) to retrieve tasks, send results, and communicate command information.
+The endpoint establishes three outbound
+ZeroMQ channels to funcX (on the three ports returned during registration) to retrieve tasks, send results, and communicate command information.

 Once started, the endpoint uses a daemon process to run in the background.

-.. note:: If the endpoint was not stopped correctly previously (e.g. after a computer restart when the endpoint was running), the endpoint directory will be cleaned up to allow a fresh start
+.. note:: If the endpoint was not stopped correctly previously (e.g., after a computer restart when the endpoint was running), the endpoint directory will be cleaned up to allow a fresh start

 .. warning:: Only the owner of an endpoint is authorized to start an endpoint.
-Thus if you register with a different Globus Auth identity and try to start an endpoint owned by another identity, it will fail.
+Thus if you register an endpoint using a different identity and try to start an endpoint owned by another identity, it will fail.

 Stopping an Endpoint